sdex/jobsFilter/README.md

-## extWork - Browser extension to help freelancers improve their productivity
+## jobsFilter - a little helper to diminish junk jobs from the feed

-### Flexible filtering
+### Filters
-- hide jobs from the clients of a particular country
+- the countries
-- hide jobs where the title contains a keyword
+- the title keywords